mikenemat/org.openhab.binding.plum/readme.txt

 This is an extremely primitive OpenHAB binding.

+Binding JAR:
+target/org.openhab.binding.plum-1.8.2-SNAPSHOT.jar

+Binding DEB package:
+In the target dir...no clue if it works

 Currently working:
 -Plum LightPads can be controlled via OpenHAB as switches -Plum LightPads receive status / event updates in OpenHAB in real-time based on physical interaction